Crematorium: Thermodynamics

 As a result, crematories are most often heated by burners fueled by natural gas.
 LPG (propane/butane) or fuel oil may be used where natural gas is not available.
 These burners can range in power from 150 to 400 kW.

 Crematories heated by electricity also exist in India, where electric heating elements bring about cremation without the direct application of flame to the body.

 Coal, coke, and wood were used in the past, heating the chambers from below (like a cooking pot).
 This resulted in an indirect heat and prevented mixing of ash from the fuel with ash from the body.
-The term retort when applied to cremation furnaces originally referred to this design.
+The term "retort" when applied to cremation furnaces originally referred to this design.

 There has been interest, mainly in developing nations, to develop a cremator heated by concentrated solar energy.
-Another new design starting to find use in India, where wood is traditionally used for cremation, is a cremator based around a wood gas fired process.
+Another design starting to find use in India, where wood is traditionally used for cremation, is a cremator based around a wood gas fired process.
 Due to the manner in which the wood gas is produced, such crematories use only a fraction of the required wood; and according to multiple sources, have far less impact on the environment than traditional natural gas or fuel oil processes.